 It is a scary thing, knowing that the human mind is able to lose sight of that which is beautiful and good.
 And for what?
-It’s not generally replaced with something almost as beautiful and almost as good, but something that numbs the mind and prevents it from looking for beauty at all.
-There is nothing to find if there’s nothing being sought.
+It’s not generally replaced with something almost as beautiful and almost as good, but something that numbs the mind and prevents one from looking for beauty at all.
+There is nothing to find if there’s nothing of substance being sought.
 The whole thing made me wonder what beautiful and good things I had missed in life.
 What would an observer from the past or the future glory in if they traveled to my time?

 My thoughts could have gone on forever, and they attempted to.
 But just as my mind had filtered out the overload of constant noise from the waterfall, so it did the same with my thoughts.
 I found myself just being.
 Just Cruz and me.
-And as my mind drifted into what felt like a numb, but good nothingness, I was greeted by a thought that had been waiting for me there.
+And as my mind drifted into what felt like a numb, but good nothingness, I was greeted by a thought which had been waiting for me there.

 Enveloped in monotiny’s employ